nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 - Sith talks with you
 - (Visit the military base door)
 - Go back home
-- **Talk with Carth (4/12)**
+- **Talk to Carth (1/12)**
+    - Is this a good time to ask you some more questions?
-    - I want to continue our discussion from before.
+    - I just would like to know you better.
-    - Don't you think you'd feel better if you discussed it?
-    - That name sounds familiar.
-    - **How could you have not seen through that?**
+    - This isn't an interrogation.
+I never said that.
+    - Like you said when we first met: Bastila didn't have time to use her powers.
+    - I'm a scout.
+I was recruited into the fleet for my skills, if you must know.
+    - **You'd rather I wasn't?**
+    - Are you implying *I* had something to do with the crash?
+    - Why would Bastila request my transfer?
+    - I'm telling you, Carth, I had nothing to do with the crash.
-    - Do you really believe that?
+    - Are you always this suspicious?
-    - **I'd do the same thing in your shoes.**
+    - I consider this important.
 - Equip you (not carth, conversation with the sith will not make sense) with the Sith armor
 - Go back to the elevator with the uniform (by foot ! -> funny talks)
 - North street near the swoop bikes: meet the drunk men again!